JWicquart/monitoring_workflow/README.md

 ### 2.1 Context

 The first case study correspond to the path 3A of the workflow and illustrate the integration of data from monitoring of benthic communities (sessile organisms) in coral reefs.
 Because the taxonomic identification is difficult, broad categories are often used (*e.g.* algae, hard living coral) in most of monitoring programs.
 Thus, during the data integration, a taxonomic re-categorization must be done to insure the use of common categories across the different datasets integrated.
+We highlight that the different datasets were created to illustrate the worklow and they do not correspond to any existing real datasets.

 ### 2.2 Project organization